shrinerb/shrine/README.md

 ```

 The above will add a `POST /images/upload` route to your app.
 You can now use
-Uppy's [XHR Upload][uppy xhr upload] plugin to upload selected files to this
+Uppy's [XHR Upload][uppy xhr-upload] plugin to upload selected files to this
 endpoint, and have the uploaded file data submitted to your app.
 The client
 side code for this will depend on your application, see [this
 walkthrough][direct uploads walkthrough] for an example of adding simple direct